True Confession: Plot

-Helen Bartlett is the wife of lawyer with high principles Ken Bartlett.
+Helen Bartlett is married to Ken Bartlett, a lawyer with high principles.
 She is a fiction "writer" but is not making any progress on her book.
 It is unclear why, but currently, Ken's criminal law practice is in a slump; still, he refuses to defend anyone whom he knows is guilty.
 As a matter of pride he also refuses to have his wife take a job.
 He also demands honesty ... but Helen's habit of lying turns out to be her downfall.

 Behind Ken's back, Helen takes a job as a secretary for prominent wealthy businessman Otto Krayler, who offers her a suspiciously high salary when she can't even take dictation or type fast.
 On her first day in his sumptuous apartment/office, he makes advances.
 Now clear that this job was about sexual services, Helen fights Krayler off and flees out the door.
 However, she discovers that she left her hat, coat, and purse behind.
 Returning with her friend Daisy McClure to retrieve her property, Helen is deciding whether to enter the unlocked front door, when police arrive, having learned of a murder.

 Krayler has been killed with theft of money as the suspected motive.
 Lieutenant Darsey questions Helen whose only concern at this point is that her husband not find out about her taking a job.
 Riffing off of the scenarios spun by Darsey in trying to implicate her, she spins possible accounts of the murder, discussing how she might have done it, but finally says that she had nothing to do with it.
 Soon, the money turns out not to be missing after all, but oddly, a gun is found in a search of the Bartlett home and the criminologist (erroneously) declares it fired the 2 bullets that killed the deceased.